Draughtsmen/Composite/conf/conf-guide.md

 - [value] - The value(s) the defining structure is declaring.
 Used in initializing variables, function parameters, and descriptions.
 - [type] - The type of the defining structure, usually used for specifications.
 - [return] - Used for a function's return value.
-- [access] - Used to define the access modifier for a template.
+- [modifier] - Used to define the access modifier for a template.